Spread Betting Guide For Beginners [2025 Tips + Strategies]

 The broker offers 62 currency pairs, 1,000 stocks, 25 commodities, and 28 indices with low spreads from 0.7 pips on EURUSD.

-Pepperstone supports several popular platforms, including MetaTrader 4, MetaTrader 5, cTrader and TradingView.
+Pepperstone supports several popular trading platforms, including MetaTrader 4, MetaTrader 5, cTrader and TradingView.
 If you are heavily invested in technical analysis, we recommend you try TradingView with Pepperstone.

 Pepperstone ReviewVisit Pepperstone